recolic/microsoft-intune-archlinux/README.md

 Downgrade the `tpm2-tss` package to `3.2.0-1`, and add it into `IgnorePkg` to prevent it from being upgraded again.

+RCA: `ldd libmip_core.so` in Edge installation directory, you can see it depends on old tpm2-tss.

 - Everything seems fine, no error in log, but Edge still says `Not Syncing`

 Sign out and sign in again.